awslabs/gui-installer-for-sap-abap-sdk/README.md

 This project is about creating a standalone SAP ABAP report for streamlining the installation and maintenance of the [AWS SDK for SAP ABAP](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/home.html) by offering a graphical user interface and automation functions, which help with

-- Downloading the required Amazon root certificates from [Amazon trust services](https://www.amazontrust.com/repository/) and installing them into STRUST
+- Downloading the required Amazon root certificates from [Amazon trust services](https://www.amazontrust.com/repository/) and adding them to STRUST
 - Downloading the AWS SDK for SAP ABAP [zip](https://sdk-for-sapabap.aws.amazon.com/awsSdkSapabapV1/release/abapsdk-LATEST.zip) files
 - Installing selected transports for desired SDK modules
 - Updating installed SDK modules